badgirlbongi/bongihub/workflow.md

 + added more links
 + added a dropdown to show remaining info
-+ used same jscripts as the one in the first card
++ used same jscripts as the one in the first card (testing on easterncape.html third card)
++ added scroll down by changing the height and overflow
++ the changes messed up the whole page